What Your Board Needs to Know About Individual Donations

 Every nonprofit organization hopes someone will make a significant donation to rescue the nonprofit from its financial challenges.
-Are you waiting for Super Donor to save you?
+Are you waiting for a Super Donor to save you?
 Unfortunately, Super Donor is not coming.
 Nor is he or she sending a check.

 This article shares what every nonprofit board member needs to know and do to obtain individual donations.